Waterfall (Stargate song)

 "Waterfall" is a song by Norwegian production duo Stargate, featuring vocals by American singer Pink and Australian singer Sia.
 The song was released on 10 March 2017 on RCA Records.
+A remix by Seeb was released on April 7, 2017.

 Writing and recording

 The song was written by Stargate, alongside Diplo, Sia and Jr. Blender.
 It was reportedly Sia's idea to recruit P!nk for the song.

 The song was originally conducted by Sia, in partnership with Diplo and Jr Blender, and was intended to give the song to Cashmere Cat for his debut album 9, with Sia credited as a featured artist.
 However, the track was rejected as the original tracklist for the album was leaked and Cashmere Cat scrapped most of the project, delaying the release date of the album.
 Sia, however, was determined to search for a worthy artist for the song and gave it to Stargate instead, recruiting P!nk along the way.

 Critical reception

 Stereogum's Peter Helman opined that the song "sounds very 2017."